philsbln/draft-tiesel-quic-unreliable-streams/draft-tiesel-quic-unreliable-streams.md

 Introduction        {#intro}
 ============

-There are many use cases for use cases for unreliable streams, especially in cases where an application has to meet deadlines for data delivery and have to avoid head of line blocking.
+There are many use cases for unreliable delivery of stream data, e.g., to meet deadlines for data delivery in the presence of short time congestion by avoiding head of line blocking.
-But for many of these use cases, there is still a need to transmit some data, often control or meta data, reliably.
+Still, some control data or metadata often needs to be transmitted reliably.

 This memo describes how QUIC can provide reliable and unreliable transmission within the same connection.
-We advocate to allow the application to request reliable or unreliable transmission in QUIC on a per stream level.
-As we do allow a QUIC implementation to retransmit unreliable stream frames, it is possible to implement a mix of reliable and unreliable transmission within the same, tagged unreliable, stream.
+This model allows applications to request reliable or unreliable transmission in QUIC on a per stream level.
+For an unreliable stream, the QUIC implementation can decide which frames to retransmit.
+Thus, it is possible to implement a mix of reliable and unreliable transmission within the same stream.